-ST. LUCIE COUNTY — In a live broadcast from Lincoln Park Academy on Saturday, February 8, 2020, St. Lucie Public Schools (SLPS) and the Education Foundation of St. Lucie County announced this year’s line-up of educational superstars.
-Melissa Nelson took top honors as St. Lucie County’s Teacher of the Year.
-She is an instructional mathematics coach and algebra teacher at Allapattah Flats K-8 School.
-Joining her on the stage during the Night of the Stars gala were School Related Employee of the Year, Donna Haynes, from Manatee K-8 Academy, Distinguished Minority Educator of the Year, Mildred Brown, a Criminal Justice Teacher from Ft.
+ST. LUCIE COUNTY — In a blended virtual and live broadcast on Saturday, February 6, 2021, St. Lucie Public Schools (SLPS) and the Education Foundation of St. Lucie County announced this year’s line-up of educational superstars.
+Lauren Kappler took top honors as St. Lucie County’s Teacher of the Year.
+She is a Civics Teacher at West Gate K-8 School.
+Joining her in the winner’s category were School Related Employee of the Year, Maria Carley, a School Assessment Clerk from St. Lucie Elementary School, Distinguished Minority Educator of the Year, Mildred Brown, a Criminal Justice Teacher from Ft.
 Pierce Westwood Academy, and Outstanding First Year Teacher, Jewel Edwards, a U.S. History Teacher from the Creative Arts Academy of St. Lucie.

 St. Lucie County’s Teacher of the Year and School Related Employee of the Year will now move on to the state level competition.
 In the category of Teacher of the Year, the State has a long-standing tradition that recognizes and honors the contributions of outstanding classroom teachers who have demonstrated a superior capacity to inspire a love of learning in students of all backgrounds and abilities.
 The state finalist for The Florida Teacher of the Year also serves as the Christa McAuliffe Ambassador for Education and represents the Florida Department of Education and teachers throughout the state.